-Acute HIV-1 infection is usually defined as detectable HIV-1 RNA or p24 antigen in serum or plasma in the setting of a negative or indeterminate HIV-1 antibody test result.
-Combination immunoassays that detect HIV-1 and HIV-2 antibodies and HIV-1 p24 antigen are now approved by the Food and Drug Administration (FDA), and the most recent Centers for Disease Control and Prevention testing algorithm recommends them as the preferred assay to use for HIV screening, including for possible acute HIV-1 infection.
-Specimens that are reactive on this initial assay should be tested with an immunoassay that differentiates HIV-1 and HIV-2 antibodies.
-Specimens that are reactive on the initial assay and have either negative or indeterminate antibody differentiation test results should undergo testing using an FDA-approved quantitative or qualitative HIV-1 RNA test; a negative HIV-1 RNA test result indicates that the original Ag/Ab test result was a false positive.
-Detection of HIV-1 RNA indicates that acute HIV-1 infection is highly likely, and that antiretroviral therapy (ART) may be warranted (see Treatment for Early HIV-1 Infection).
+HIV-1 and HIV-2 antibodies and HIV-1 p24 antigen are now approved by the Food and Drug Administration, and the most recent Centers for Disease Control and Prevention testing algorithm recommends them as the preferred assays to use for HIV screening, including for possible acute HIV-1 infection.
+Specimens that are reactive on an initial antigen/antibody (Ag/Ab) assay should be tested with an immunoassay that differentiates HIV-1 from HIV-2 antibodies.
+Specimens that are reactive on the initial assay and have either negative or indeterminate antibody differentiation test results should be tested for quantitative or qualitative HIV-1 RNA; a negative HIV-1 RNA test result indicates that the original Ag/Ab test result was a false positive.
+Detection of HIV-1 RNA in this setting indicates that acute HIV-1 infection is highly likely (see Treatment for Early HIV-1 Infection).
 HIV-1 infection should be confirmed by subsequent testing to document HIV antibody seroconversion.

-Some health care facilities may still be following HIV testing algorithms that recommend initial testing with an assay that only tests for the presence of HIV antibody.
-In such settings, when acute HIV-1 infection is suspected in a patient with a negative or indeterminate HIV antibody result, a quantitative or qualitative FDA-approved HIV-1 RNA test should be performed (AII).
-A presumptive diagnosis of acute HIV-1 infection can be made on the basis of a negative or indeterminate HIV antibody test result and a positive HIV-1 RNA test result, in which case, ART may be warranted (see Treatment for Early HIV-1 Infection).
+Some health care facilities may still be following HIV testing algorithms that recommend initial testing with an assay that only tests for anti-HIV antibodies.
+In such settings, when acute HIV-1 infection is suspected in a patient with a negative or indeterminate HIV antibody test result, a quantitative or qualitative HIV-1 RNA test should be performed.
+A negative or indeterminate HIV antibody test result and a positive HIV-1 RNA test result indicate that acute HIV-1 infection is highly likely.
 Providers should be aware that a low-positive quantitative HIV-1 RNA level (e.g., <10,000 copies/mL) may represent a false-positive result because HIV-1 RNA levels in acute infection are generally very high (e.g., >100,000 copies/mL).
-Therefore, when a low-positive quantitative HIV-1 RNA result is obtained, the HIV-1 RNA test should be repeated using a different specimen from the same patient.
-In this setting, the diagnosis of HIV-1 infection should be confirmed by subsequent documentation of HIV antibody seroconversion (see Table 11).
+Therefore, when a low-positive quantitative HIV-1 RNA test result is obtained, the HIV-1 RNA test should be repeated using a different specimen from the same patient.
+The diagnosis of HIV-1 infection should be confirmed by subsequent documentation of HIV antibody seroconversion (see Table 11).